COSIMA/cosima-recipes/paper/paper.md

 # Summary

 The COSIMA Cookbook is an open computational learning module for analysing ocean and sea-ice model output in Jupyter notebooks [@kluyver2016jupyter].
 It has been developed by the Consortium for Ocean--Sea Ice Modelling in Australia (COSIMA; <https://cosima.org.au>) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean--sea ice model configurations [e.g. @kiss2020accessom2].
-It is developed openly in a GitHub repository and it combines introductory tutorials with worked analysis examples as Python Jupyter notebooks.
+The Cookbook is developed openly in a GitHub repository and it combines Python Jupyter notebooks of introductory tutorials together with worked analysis examples.
 All tutorials and examples are exposed through a browsable documentation site built with Sphinx, a documentation generator for Python projects [@sphinx] (\autoref{fig:website}).
 Tagged versions of the repository